videojs/video.js/docs/guides/languages.md

 ## Using Video.js Languages

 Video.js ships with multiple translations (in `dist/lang/`) in JavaScript files.
+Add the lang script for each language you need to support.
 Each of these files can be included in a web page to provide support for that language in _all_ Video.js players:

 ```html
 <script src="//example.com/path/to/video.min.js"></script>